How to Study for the SAT Exam

 Discuss The SAT Early

-Parents can assist their youngsters in preparing to take the SAT by briefly discussing this standardized examination with them several years in advance of the test dates.
-By mentioning the existence of the test and its role in college admissions, they reinforce the importance of thorough preparation.
-Students entering high school should understand that they will probably need to score well on the SAT as a Sophomore or Junior in order to gain admission to college.
+Parents can help their children prepare for the SAT by briefly discussing the exam with them several years before the test dates.
+By mentioning the test and its role in college admissions, they reinforce the importance of thorough preparation.
+Students entering high school should understand that they will likely need to score well on the SAT as a Sophomore or Junior to gain admission to college.

 Emphasize Core Subjects